swagger-model-validator/swagger-model-validator/readme.md

 This is a validation module for [Swagger](https://github.com/wordnik/swagger-spec) models Node.js.

-See the [swagger-node-express](https://github.com/wordnik/swagger-node-express/blob/master/SAMPLE.md) sample formmore details about Swagger in Node.js.
+See the [swagger-node-express](https://github.com/wordnik/swagger-node-express/blob/master/SAMPLE.md) sample for more details about Swagger in Node.js.

 ## What's Swagger?